 When we follow this path of purification, our main purpose is to unburden ourselves of all that obstructs our light.
 So we have two missions.
-One is to sense what our basic light is, and the other is to realize how these three buzzkills of self-will, pride and fear collude to cover it up.
-For we must gain an understanding of our own dark walls that stand between us and our basic light if we hope to dismantle them, brick by brick, and take them down once and for all.
+One is to sense what our basic light is.
+The other is to realize how these three buzzkills of self-will, pride and fear collude to cover it up.
+Our work is to dismantle them, brick by brick, and take them down once and for all.
+To do that, we must gain an understanding of our own dark walls.
+For that’s what stands between us and our basic light.

 Before we dive into this ever-present troika of faults, let’s turn our gaze for a moment toward the light.
-In the grand scheme of things there are a number of spiritual spheres, starting at the top with the highest: “The Ineffable” or House of God, as it is known in the Spirit World.
+In the grand scheme of things there are a number of spiritual spheres.
+They start at the top with the highest: “The Ineffable” or House of God, as the Spirit World knows it.
 Just below that is another sphere called “The Highest Lightworld.”

-The Highest Lightworld is like a vast reservoir that is made up of an infinite number of light forces, or qualities of light.
+The Highest Lightworld is a vast reservoir made up of an infinite number of light forces, or qualities of light.
 These qualities represent every divine aspect—every virtue or good quality we can imagine—that exists in all of creation.
-Here’s a handful of lovely qualities to consider: courage, serenity, love, trust, faith, reliability, clarity, creativity, hope, compassion, honesty, harmony, prudence, discipline, diligence, justice, wisdom, fortitude, humor, joy, humility, kindness, patience and generosity.
+Here’s a handful of lovely qualities to consider: courage, serenity, love, trust, faith, reliability, clarity, creativity, hope, compassion, honesty and harmony.
+There’s also prudence, discipline, diligence, justice, wisdom, fortitude, humor, joy, humility, kindness, patience and generosity.
 You get the gist.

-Each of these qualities of light is personified by a spirit or angel, not unlike the way there are twelve active and twelve passive forces that are each personified by an angelic being.
-The emanations of the forces of light, when condensed into a spiritual form of extremely fine texture, creates these beings, which in turn emanate their respective quality of light.
+Each of these qualities of light is personified by a spirit or angel.
+This is similar to the twelve active and twelve passive forces that are each personified by an angelic being.
+The emanations of the forces of light, when condensed into a spiritual form of extremely fine texture, creates these beings.
+Each, in turn, emanates their respective quality of light.

 If we put all these forces of light together into one giant pool of light, all would be one; united, they make up one harmonious whole.
 Yet each force of light has its own unique color as well as scent, tone and other identifiers.
-The range and complexity of this extends far beyond what our human minds can grasp, but we can get the general sense of this by considering how various colors of light, as we see coming from a prism, blend together to form a single white light.
+The range and complexity of this extends far beyond what our human minds can grasp.
+But we can get a general sense by considering the various colors of light we see coming from a prism.
+They all blend together to form a single white light.

-So these individualized forces of light emanate out from the Highest Lightworld, where they are concentrated in a contiguous array, into lower spheres of less and less strength.
-In this Middle Lightworld, these qualities of light gather again into spheres, and although they are similarly concentrated and condensed, they are slightly coarser in texture.
+So these individualized forces of light emanate out from the Highest Lightworld where they are concentrated.
+They then spread in a contiguous array into lower spheres of less and less strength.
+In this Middle Lightworld, these qualities of light gather again into spheres.
+And although they are similarly concentrated and condensed, they are slightly coarser in texture.
 Still, they are extremely fine compared to what we’re used to here on planet Earth.
-From here, these emanations of light stream out yet again, being sent forth into all the other worlds God has created.
+From here, these emanations of light stream out yet again, flowing into all the other worlds God has created.

 Every human being is essentially a spirit being who belongs to one of these Orders, or Choirs.
-If we have reached a certain degree of development, we may be able to sit in deep meditation and ascertain what the primary ground quality of our being is.
-This doesn’t mean we don’t also have other virtues—and it goes without saying, plenty of vices too—but there is one fundamental quality that is the core element of who we are.
+If we have reached a certain degree of development, we may be able to sit in deep meditation and sense the primary ground quality of our being.
+This doesn’t mean we don’t also have other virtues.
+And it goes without saying, plenty of vices too.
+But there is one fundamental quality that is the core element of who we are.
 This basic outstanding quality that we posses will strengthen all our other divine qualities, and never weaken or exclude them.

-If we understand the teachings about Creation and the Fall, we can understand that every being ever created is, in truth, perfect in one particular way.
-And if the Fall had never happened, we would have gone on about our business of complementing perfection with our own inherent, unique perfectness, as we wended our way to becoming truly godlike.
+If we understand the teachings about Creation and the Fall, as explained in Holy Moly, we can understand that every being ever created is, in truth, perfect in one particular way.
+And if the Fall had never happened, we would have gone about our business of complementing perfection with our own inherent, unique perfectness, as we made our way to becoming truly godlike.

-But until such a state can actually be reached, we must realize that our ability to be godlike can only be partial.
-The present order of business is to crunch our way through the Plan of Salvation, fulfilling this part of our task before further expansion in the direction of perfection can continue.
+But here’s something we must realize.
+That until we can actually reach such a state, our ability to be godlike can only be partial.
+The present order of business is to crunch our way through the Plan of Salvation.
+We must fulfill this part of our task before further expansion in the direction of perfection can continue.

 So back to those Orders, each of which is perfect in one way.
-This means that each one of us, who are in fact and indeed fallen angels, have kept a kernel of perfection—our original nature—basically intact in our core essence, although it’s now covered by the Lower Self and layer upon layer of imperfections.
-This path of purification, then, is all about ridding ourselves of the kudzu-like faults of self-will, pride and fear that manage to obscure our ground of perfection.
+This means that each one of us are in fact and indeed fallen angels.
+And we have kept a kernel of perfection—our original nature—basically intact in our core essence.
+Although the Lower Self now covers it with layer upon layer of imperfections.
+This path of purification, then, is all about ridding ourselves of the faults of self-will, pride and fear.
+For they are like weeds that cover up our ground of perfection.

 We must come to see how these particular distortions comprise the downright unlikable Lower Self and routinely color our life experiences.
 And at some point, we must also discover the special Higher Self quality that lies buried beneath them.
 For if we don’t know of our gifts, we can’t fully realize our own potential.

 Offhand, it may not be easy to see how self-will, pride and fear interconnect.
-Why is it true that one might have a bigger mouth, yet it’s never possible to only just have two, given their Three Musketeers mojo that makes them always show up in triplicate?
+Why is it true that one might have a bigger mouth, yet it’s never possible to only just have two, given their Three Musketeers way of always showing up in triplicate?
 Why is one considered unthinkable without the others?

 If we want to walk this spiritual path of purification, it’s essential that we sort these three out within ourselves.
-We must see the role that each of them plays and not buy, for one minute, the notion that this trio applies to ‘everyone but moi.’
+We must see the role that each of them plays.
+And we must not buy, for one minute, the notion that this trio applies to “everyone but me.”
 Some may have more and some may have less, but this topic is important for everyone, so listen up.

 Let’s start by sorting out some semantics between self-will and free will.
 Because they’re not the same.
-A key differentiator is that free will can be used for bad or for good purposes.
-So although free will can be pressed into service for perpetuating evil, it’s also a necessary ingredient for self-development.
+A key differentiator is that we can use free will for bad or for good purposes.
+So although we can press our free will into service for perpetuating evil, it’s also a necessary ingredient for self-development.
 We simply can’t fulfill God’s will without applying our free will to accepting it and choosing it.
 On the list of great gifts, free will tops the charts.
-We’ve been endowed with it by God and without it, we have no chance of becoming more godlike.
+God has endowed us with free will, and without it, we have no chance of becoming more godlike.
 So then, free will: big thumbs up.